wearhacks/courses/projects/bathroom-occupancy-indicator/instructions.md

 - use a ceramic plate or a relatively default-free surface, spray it with oil,
 - place your enclosure, inside facing you,
 - as quickly and smoothly as possible, apply a first layer of hot glue on the light diffuser hole made in the enclosure (you want to pour the glue quickly because it will give a more homogeneous result),
-- after around 1/2 minute(s), place the neopixel in the center and apply a soft pression so that it sticks to the glue,
+- after around 1/2 minute(s), place the neopixel in the center and apply a soft pressure so that it sticks to the glue,
 - wait 2 more minutes and add a little dot of glue on the back of the neopixel (this is so that the PCB traces are properly isolated since things will get pretty stacked in there later on,
 - wait again for a few minutes and carefully separate the enclosure from the plate (if the glue is still a bit soft, continue waiting until it is really solid).